 In this transcript, the sender addresses are as follows:

 From address (5322.From): email@example.com

-If you configured SPF, then the receiving server performs a check against the Mail from address firstname.lastname@example.org.
+If you configured SPF, then the receiving server does a check against the Mail from address firstname.lastname@example.org.
 If the message came from a valid source for the domain phishing.contoso.com, then the SPF check passes.
-Since the email client only displays the From address, the user sees that this message came from email@example.com.
+Since the email client only displays the From address, the user sees this message came from email@example.com.
 With SPF alone, the validity of woodgrovebank.com was never authenticated.

 What is a DMARC TXT record?

 Like the DNS records for SPF, the record for DMARC is a DNS text (TXT) record that helps prevent spoofing and phishing.
 You publish DMARC TXT records in DNS.
 DMARC TXT records validate the origin of email messages by verifying the IP address of an email's author against the alleged owner of the sending domain.
 The DMARC TXT record identifies authorized outbound email servers.
 Destination email systems can then verify that messages they receive originate from authorized outbound email servers.

 Microsoft's DMARC TXT record looks something like this: